Ppjose/everlifeai.github.io/docs/developer-resources/dev-guides/coding-a-skill/coding-a-skill.md

 Let's start with thinking about what we would like our new skill to do.
 What functionality would we like to add to our avatar?
 Typically a skill of this kind extends the way we communicate with our avatar, i.e. it will add a command that the avatar can react and respond to.

 For example, issuing a typical command is to type `/whoami` in any of the communication channels.
 This will trigger the `eskill-about` to respond with details on your avatar in the same communication channel.
-A skill can do anything, so that might sound a little limited but lets learn how to walk before we take on the task of writing our own home automation integration.
+A skill can do anything, so that might sound a little limited but let's learn how to walk before we take on the task of writing our own home automation integration.

 So, let's create a skill that can give us some more inspiration.
 How's that for bootstrapping yourself towards greatness?
 Let our requirements be that if I as an avatar owner gives the command `/inspire_me`, my avatar should give me an inspirational quote back.

-## Before you begin - fasten seat belts
+## Before you begin - fasten seat belt

 We should just check that your avatar setup is working as it should.
 Start your avatar.